nlesc-dirac/sagecal/INSTALL.md

 ### 3 Build settings
-In ./src/lib and ./src/MS you MUST edit the Makefiles to suit your system.
+In ./src/lib/Dirac and ./src/lib/Radio and ./src/MS you MUST edit the Makefiles to suit your system.
 Some common items to edit are:
  - LAPACK: directory where LAPACK/OpenBLAS is installed
  - GLIBI/GLIBL: include/lib files for glib
  - CASA_LIBDIR/CASA_INCDIR/CASA_LIBS : casacore include/library location and files: